lightning-js/blits/docs/plugins/global_app_state.md

 ## TypeScript Support

-Enable autocomplete and type inference for the App State plugin by adding a `blits.d.ts` file:
+Enable autocomplete and type inference for the App State plugin by adding a `blits.d.ts` file in the root folder of your app project:

 ```typescript
 import type { AppStatePlugin } from '@lightningjs/blits/plugins/appstate'